-Unit 1 Unit 2 Unit 3 Unit 4 Maintaining the internal environment Biodiversity and the interconnectedness of Heredity and continuity of life Cells as the basis of life Exchange of nutrients and wastes Cellular energy, gas exchange and plant physiology Homeostasis - thermoregulation and osmoregulation Infectious disease and epidemiology Life Describing biodiversity and populations Functioning ecosystems and succession Genetics and heredity Continuity of life on Earth
+Unit 1 Unit 2 Unit 3 Unit 4 Maintaining the internal environment Biodiversity and the interconnectedness of Heredity and continuity of life Cells as the basis of life Exchange of nutrients and wastes Cellular energy, gas exchange and plant physiology thermoregulation and osmoregulation • Infectious disease life Describing biodiversity and populations Functioning ecosystems and succession Genetics and heredity Continuity of life on Earth

 Schools devise assessments in Units 1 and 2 to suit their local context.
 In Units 3 and 4 students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).

 Unit 3 Unit 4

-Summative internal assessment 1 (IA1): Summative internal assessment 3 (IA3): 20%
+Summative internal assessment 1 (IA1): 109 Summative internal assessment 3 (IA3): 20%

 Data test Research investigation

 Summative internal assessment 2 (IA2):

 Student experiment

-Summative ext sessment (EA): 50%
+Summative external assessment (EA): 50%

-• Examination - combination response
+Examination - combination response